To say Fitbit was busy last year would be an understatement. It launched four fitness trackers, including the Fitbit Blaze and the Fitbit Charge 2.

 Essential reading: Fitbit Charge 2 tips and tricks

-Thanks to a fresh and much needed update to the Blaze, any major differences in features between the two devices have been all but cleared up.
+Thanks to a fresh and much needed update to the Blaze earlier this year, any major differences in features between the two devices have been all but cleared up.
 For some time, the Charge was the stronger option due to its Cardio Fitness Level (Fitbit parlance for VO2 Max) and Guided Breathing offering.
 That's no longer the case.

 The former allows you to wear either device when sleeping to ensure the tracker measures your resting heart rate.
 Then it takes your user profile – age, height, weight and fitness data – to give you a score.
 This score is your VO2 Max, which is a pretty decent indictor of how fit you are, and is normally only found on high-end Garmin sports watches.
+You can then make your score more precise by going on several runs of at least 10 minutes.
 We've carried out a big VO2 Max test to see how useful a metric it is on the Charge 2.

 Then there's the breathing exercises.
 Using heart rate variability data, the Blaze and Charge guide your breathing by monitoring your heart rate to find a good rhythm.
 You can also complete a two-minute or five-minute session for a moment of relaxation, or use it to cool down after a workout.